oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

 ## Task 8: Global Temporary Tables
 Global temporary tables do not belong to any tablespace, so they are not transported to the target database.
-Let's see if we have some global temporary tables and to which user they might belong:
+Let's see if we have some global temporary tables and who might own them:

   ```